See into the SEI

 How is the SEI formed?

 The SEI forms from decomposed electrolyte components.
-During initial battery cycles, the anode potential drops below the electrolyte reduction potential (usually <1.0 V vs. Li/Li⁺).
-When this happens, electrons from the anode reduce electrolyte molecules at the electrode-electrolyte interface.
-Lithium ions from the electrode or electrolyte then combine with these reduced species, forming relatively stable compounds such as Li₂CO₃, LiF, and RCO₂Li which deposit on the electrode surface and gradually build up the SEI layer.
+During charging, the anode potential drops below the electrolyte's reduction stability window, making the electrolyte thermodynamically unstable.
+Electrons from the anode then reduce electrolyte molecules at the electrode-electrolyte interface, and ions combine with these reduced species to form relatively stable compounds that deposit on the electrode surface and gradually build up the SEI layer.

 Growth mechanism